 Whilst I waited and ate, I watched an amazing array of Korean and Japanese pop star videos.
 The stars were very androgynous, to the point I am still not sure if they were boys or girls.

 After my disappointing meal I walked out in search of some pre dark photos of the houses on the mountains or other scenic vistas when I turned a corner I saw the street was chained off.

 In fact most westerly routes were blocked so I kept walking north until it became obvious why: a huge tent had taken over a large lot.
-Cirque du Solie was in town!
+Cirque du Soleil was in town!

 I was turned away, no more tickets, in fact, the whole engagement was sold out.
-I reckon there isn’t much else to do in town so most any event, especially a very cool one should sell out.
+I reckon there isn’t much else to do in town so most any event, should sell out.

-There were only a couple bars in town so back to the rock bar.
+There were only a couple of bars in town so back to the rock bar.

 More people in tonight, a lot more.
 I settle in with a beer and watch a bit of the YouTube videos, but I spy an interesting sight in a corner TV on the other side of the bar.